Frequently Asked Questions - JFK Database Explorer

 A record card with View Document button for online viewing here at MFF

 Note that sometimes the MFF copy of a document may not be the most up-to-date version available, in terms of redactions.
 In these cases, the JFK Database Explorer information will be current (as of 2021), but the first page of the document, the scan of a printed RIF form page, will have older information.

 There are also cases where the MFF has more than one copy of a given record.
 In these cases, the View Document button will provide a menu and allow you to pick which to view.
 If the document is of particular interest, you may want to view all copies.
 See the blue menu below the button:

 How To Use This Explorer - A Quick Tutorial

 The JFK Database Explorer has a powerful search engine wrapped inside a browse interface.
-The main page at www.maryferrell.org/php/jfkdb.php presents three ways of getting started:
+The main page at www.maryferrell.org/php/jfkdb.php presents many ways of getting started: